 - 1 medium strawberry, plus 1 for garnish

 - Soda water

-This drink is easy enough to make, but you have to know how to muddle!
-Put all the ingredients, aside from the Campari and garnishes in a cocktail shaker and muddle them all up as best you can.You really want to get all the juice out of them.
+- Put all ingredients, aside from the Campari and garnishes in a cocktail shaker and muddle them as best you can, releasing as much juice from them as possible.

 - Add the Campari to the shaker, put the lid on and shake, and strain into a glass filled with crushed ice.
 Top off with a splash of soda water.